 EKC Group is committed to ensuring the privacy of any personal data that it processes.

 EKC Group processes a substantial amount of personal data in relation to students, staff and other individuals that we work with.
 In all cases, we commit to ensuring that personal data is handled, stored and disposed of confidentially and securely.
+We will always undertake to tell individuals how we use their data and why we collect it through our privacy notices, (for further details please see the right to be informed).
 This page tells you about how we protect personal data, what your rights are and where you can get help.

 EKC Group is the Data Controller.
 Our registered address is: